 On the weekends I eat later and have brunch instead.

-Eggs with bacon or quiche made with an almond flour crust are favorites.
+Eggs with a gluten free muffin like my banana muffins or veggies quiche made with an almond flour crust are favorites.

 I make sure to drink lots of lemon water throughout the day because I never drink enough during the week.
 This is something I am working on, for sure!